SUSE/sesdev/README.md

 #### Without the devel repo

-The "core" deployment targets (ses5, nautilus, ses6, octopus, ses7, ses7p,
+The "core" deployment targets (nautilus, ses6, octopus, ses7, ses7p,
 pacific) all have a concept of a "devel" repo where updates to the Ceph/storage-related packages are staged.
 Since users frequently want to install the "latest, greatest" packages, the "devel" repo is added to all nodes by